A 2018 RITA® Finalist for Best mid-length Contemporary Romance of the year as well as a finalist in the National Readers Choice Awards!

 And then it hit him.

 Torie was right to leave him.
-She was the full package and she deserved a man who could reciprocate her love.
+She was the full package and she deserved a man who could reciprocate her feelings.
 But she was wrong about the other part.
-If he hadn’t been able to fall in love with someone as perfect for him as Torie, then it was never going to happen for him.
+If he hadn’t been able to fall in love with someone like Torie, then it was never going to happen for him.
 He was thirty-seven years old.
-Most of his friends were married.
+All his friends were married.
 A few of them were already divorced from wife number one and onto wife number two.
-His sister, Mimi, was two years younger and had been married for eighteen years, with a couple of kids and a surprise baby on the way.
+His best friend and business partner, Ethan, just got hitched a couple of years ago and Luke’s younger sister, Mimi, had been married for eighteen years, with a couple of kids and a surprise baby on the way.

 Marriage and kids… they weren’t for Luke Powers.
 Neither was forced monogamy, dirty diapers and making nice with your mother-in-law on Thanksgiving.